Hardmath123/hardmath123.github.io/content/meet-the-robinson-4.md

 ...and that's it.
 That's actually all there is.
 Combining resolution, unification, and paramodulation let us build the theorem prover that Robinson used to prove the Robbins conjecture.

-So I guess now it's time for me to summarize.
+You can check out my own implementation [here](https://github.com/Hardmath123/eddie).
+It's lovingly named Eddie, after the shipboard computer aboard the *Heart of Gold* which froze when asked for a cup of tea by Arthur Dent.

+---

-If you've stayed with me on this journey, you've learned the basics of formal logic, model theory, and proof theory.
+**Epilogue:** If you've stayed with me on this journey, you've learned the basics of formal logic, model theory, and proof theory.
 You've explored several famous theorems in each field and seen (human-generated!) proofs of them.
 You've discovered how math is rigorized.
 And, finally, you've seen some of the rich history of logic and how it connects not just to various branches of math, but also to subjects as abstract as philosophy and as practical as computer science.

 - In what "universe" did the proofs covered in this series live?
 For example, can the proof of the propositional compactness theorem be encoded in